General Sessions June 25-26, 2019

 No, there is no group discount.

-Any employee of an Arbinger client organization is welcome to attend.
-The Summit and Facilitator Training is particularly well-suited for:
+Members of any organization are welcome to attend.
+The Summit and Annual Training is particularly well-suited for:

 You should receive confirmation by email within a few minutes of registering.
 If you do not receive confirmation, please email firstname.lastname@example.org.